-In today’s health care market, there’s a growing disconnect between EHRs and HIPAA compliance.
-The misconceptions surrounding requirements for EHRs and HIPAA compliance under the law have lead many health care professionals into hot water with HIPAA breaches and government fines.
+In today’s healthcare market, there’s a growing disconnect between EHRs and HIPAA compliance.
+The misconceptions surrounding requirements for EHRs and HIPAA compliance under the law have put many healthcare professionals in hot water with HIPAA breaches and violation fines.

 Many misconceptions surround the relationship between HIPAA and EHRs, though.
 Even though an EHR vendor may be HIPAA compliant, that doesn’t mean that the organization using the EHR platform is compliant as well.
-End-users of EHR platforms must have their own unique HIPAA compliance programs in place in their organization in order to satisfy the law and keep patients’ data safe.
+End users of EHR platforms must have their own unique HIPAA compliance programs in place in their organization to satisfy the law and keep patients’ data safe.

 HIPAA, EHR, and Patient Engagement

-Adopting both a HIPAA compliance solution and an EHR platform for you business is the best way to demonstrate your commitment to the safety and integrity of patients’ sensitive health care data.
+Adopting both a HIPAA compliance solution and an EHR platform for your business is the best way to demonstrate your commitment to the safety and integrity of patients’ sensitive healthcare data.
 A good patient engagement strategy is at the heart of attracting and retaining your clients.